 Staff (from left to right): Andréa Bachman, Emma Reesor and Heather Dutton (Board Member)

 The Rio Grande watershed in Colorado covers 8,200 square miles.
-The Rio Grande Headwaters Project area includes the 200 miles of the Rio Grande Corridor in Colorado, including the 20-mile reach of the South Fork of the Rio Grande that originates near the Continental Divide at Wolf Creek Pass, and Willow Creek, which originates near the Continental Divide on the north side of the basin.
+The Rio Grande Headwaters Project area includes the 200 miles of the Rio Grande Corridor in Colorado, including all of the tributaries of the Rio Grande.
 The Rio Grande enters the San Luis Valley, the largest intermountain basin in Colorado, at the town of South Fork.
 The San Luis Valley is bounded by the Sangre de Cristo Mountains to the east, the San Juan Mountains to the west and south, and the Cochetopa Hills to the north.